 The management of risk and business continuity continues to develop across the Authority.
-There are a range of Business Continuity events scheduled each year, to test the plans in place are effective.
-The Service has also engaged with RSM our internal auditors, for the second time, to review our Corporate Risk register and work with our CMT on it to ensure it is fit for purpose, reflecting clearly our key corporate risks with appropriate mitigating actions in place.
+There are a range of business continuity events scheduled each year, to test the plans in place are effective.
+The Service has also engaged with RSM our internal auditors, for the second time, to review our corporate risk register and work with our CMT on it to ensure it is fit for purpose, reflecting clearly our key corporate risks with appropriate mitigating actions in place.

 The Service's business continuity arrangements are tested as part of the assurance framework to ensure delivery of service during times of business disruption, in particular during a trade dispute or reduced staffing due to pandemic.
-Following the trade dispute between the Fire Brigades Union (FBU) and the Government in May 2013 over pension arrangements the Service's business continuity arrangements have been formally tested on a number of occasions where national strike action has taken place.
-With strikes potentially happening over 2022/23, planning was again put in place for operational business continuity arrangements.
+Following the trade dispute between the Fire Brigades Union (FBU) and the government in May 2013 over pension arrangements the Service's business continuity arrangements have been formally tested on a number of occasions where national strike action has taken place.
+With strikes potentially happening over 2023/24, planning was again put in place for operational business continuity arrangements.
 During all periods of strike action the Service has successfully implemented business continuity plans ensuring that fire cover has been provided in line with current arrangements.

-In addition to the development of risk management and business continuity processes the Service's Corporate Risk Register has recently undergone further refinements.
+In addition to the development of risk management and business continuity processes the Service's Corporate Risk Register has undergone further refinements.
 These improvements continued during early 2020 with the Corporate Risk Register having a full re write.
 This was following a review of risks and a training session with RSM.
 These refinements allow for the assessment and prioritisation of risks providing for full and detailed evaluation of control measures thereby minimising any potential impacts of identified risks within the monitoring framework.
-As noted above, there is currently a review taking place again with RSM that should conclude in the summer of 2023.
+As noted above, a review took place again with RSM during 2023/24 and this was combined with the NFCC national risk register template.

 The identification and management of corporate risk remains a priority for the Service with it being a standard agenda item for strategic meetings, cascaded across the Service through managerial chains and reported to the Fire and Rescue Authority through the Audit and Standards committee.
 All identified risks within the Service have an owner assigned from the Corporate Management Team who is responsible for the development of an appropriate action plan.
-The action plan is used as the basis to mitigate risk and is regularly reported to members of the Corporate Management Team for progress and amendments including changes to levels of risk and associated actions
+The action plan is used as the basis to mitigate risk and is regularly reported to members of the Corporate Management Team for progress and amendments including changes to levels of risk and associated actions g.
+Implementing good practices in transparency, reporting and audit to deliver effective accountability.